 To obtain the estimation error, in the Algorithm and Block Options tab of the online estimation block's dialog, select the Output estimation error check box.
 The software adds an Error outport to the block, which you can monitor using a Scope block.
 This outport provides the one-step-ahead estimation error, e(t) = y(t)–yest(t).
 For the time step, t, y and yest are the measured and estimated outputs, respectively.

-Examine the parameter covariance matrix, which measures the estimation uncertainty.
-A smaller covariance value gives confidence in the estimated values.
+A smaller variance value gives confidence in the estimated values.

 Simulate the estimated model and compare the simulated and measured outputs.
-That is, feed the measured input into a model that uses the estimated parameter values.
-Then, compare this system's output with the measured output.
+To do so, feed the measured input into a model that uses the estimated time-varying parameter values.
+Then, compare the model output with the measured output.
 The simulated output closely matching the measured output gives confidence in the estimated values.

-If the validation indicates low confidence in the estimation, then see Troubleshooting Online Estimation for ideas on improving the quality of the fit.
+If the validation indicates low confidence in the estimation, then refer to the Troubleshooting topics on the Online Estimation page.